How to Spot Hidden Flaws in Secondhand Clothing Before You Buy

 What should you inspect when buying secondhand clothing?
 From fabric integrity to hardware, stains, odors, and fit, quality is a key consideration when thrifting.

-You’ve spotted the perfect jacket: crisp lapels, vintage charm, the tag still swinging — all the signs of fortune.
+You’ve spotted the perfect jacket: vintage charm, the tag still swinging — all the signs of fortune.
 Secondhand shopping is attracting more buyers than ever.
 The global market is expected to surpass $360 billion by 2029 as consumers move toward the resale market at increasing speeds.
 “It’s more affordable, you don’t look the same as everyone else, and can carve out a really individual style,” Amy Bannerman, the stylist behind Love Island’s eBay wardrobe, told The Independent.

 But there are key considerations when shopping secondhand; be aware of trend over longevity.
 High style points are great, but if construction is poor, value disappears fast.
 A “nice label” does not always mean “nice quality,” either.